OpenNebula/vOneCloud-docs/docs/source/appliance_configuration/control_console.rst

 * Networking configuration, which is useful if the networking configuration changes at any given time.
 * Proxy configuration.
 * Change the oneadmin password.
-Note that this step requires that the vOneCloud administrator restarts the OpenNebula service in the vOneCloud Control Panel.
+Note that this step requires that the vOneCloud administrator restarts the OpenNebula service in the :ref:`vOneCloud Control Panel <control_panel>`.